RobertoSandoval27/Solar-Powered-Environmental-Monitoring-System/README.md

 ## Overview

-This project is a solar-powered remote environmental monitoring and control system designed for outdoor enclosure applications.
-The system uses an ESP32 microcontroller to monitor occupancy, temperature, battery status, and ventilation operation while transmitting data to a web-based dashboard.
+This project is a solar-powered environmental monitoring and control system designed for outdoor enclosure applications.
+The system monitors environmental conditions, occupancy, and power system status while automatically controlling ventilation and providing remote telemetry through a web-based interface.

 ## Features